 Issue Significant/Limited/No Impact Strategy to address issue Plan or other measure included in design Involuntary resettlement Limited.
-Although there is potential involuntary resettlement issues in some activities, the project is designed to minimise land acquisition and resettlement impacts.
-The extent of these will be further defined as the project develops. drafted.
+Although there is potential involuntary resettlement issues in some Framework (RPF) has been drafted.
 Activity level RAPs Resettlement Policy Framework Indigenous Peoples No impact.
 The indigenous peoples are fully integrated into mainstream society.
 However, the impacts were investigated as part of the due diligence and it was found that the project is unlikely to affect this group.
-Due diligence 🔀 No action required  Labour Employment opportunities Construction operation is likely to generate considerable employment at both the local and national level No action required 🔀 Other risk and vulnerability No impact.
-No significant risks or vulnerability have been identified No action required 🔀
+Due diligence ⊠ No action required ⊠ Labour Employment opportunities Construction operation is likely to generate considerable employment at both the local and national level No action required  Other risk and vulnerability No impact.
+No significant risks or vulnerability have been identified No action required